pulumi/docs/BLOGGING.md

 ------------- | ------------- | ------- | ------------------------
 2:1           | 1600×800      | PNG     | Opaque (No Transparency)

-Remember to replace the `meta_image` placeholder (or remove the property altogether) before submitting your post.
+Remember to replace the `meta_image` placeholder (or remove the property altogether and delete the placeholder `meta.png` file) before submitting your post.

 #### Video